California Sea Lion

 California Sea Lions, Zalophus californianus.
 Photographs taken off coastal waters of Isla Coronado, Baja California Sur, May 2023.
 Identification courtesy of Dr. Tom Bartol, Carlsbad, California.

-Phylogeny: The California Sea Lion, Zalophus californianus (Lesson, 1828), is a member of the Otariidae Family of Eared Seals, Fur Seals, and Sea Lions, that is known in Mexico as león marino de California.
-This species historically was divided into three subspecies, which have been reclassified into three separate species.
-The Galapagos Sea Lion, Zalophus wollebaeki is limited in range to the Galapagos Islands and the adjacent mainland.
-The Japanese Sea Lion, Zalophus japonicus, historically ranged from Alaska to Korea, but became extinct in the 1950’s.
-Thanks to generations of trained “seal” shows at zoos, oceanariums, and circuses, California Sea Lions are perhaps the most familiar of all Pinnipeds.
+Phylogeny: The California Sea Lion, Zalophus californianus (Lesson, 1828), is a member of the Otariidae Family of Eared Seals, Fur Seals, and Sea Lions.
+The Zalophus Genus is one of seven genera in the Otariidae Family, with three species in the Zalophus Genus.
+Historically, Zalophus californianus was divided into three subspecies, which are now accepted as three separate species.
+The Galapagos Sea Lion, Zalophus wollebaeki is limited in range to the Galapagos Islands and the adjacent mainland; the Japanese Sea Lion, Zalophus japonicus, historically ranged from Alaska to Korea, but became extinct in the 1950’s; and the California Sea Lion, Zalophus californianus.
+The genus name Zalophus comes from the Greek words meaning “intensive crest”, referring to the pronounced sagittal crest on the heads of mature males of this genus.
+They are known in Mexico as León Marino de California

+Human Interactions: Thanks to generations of trained “seal” shows at zoos, oceanariums, and circuses, California Sea Lions are perhaps the most familiar of all Pinnipeds.
 They are active, gregarious and easy to train.
 They quickly lose their fear of humans and can become a nuisance in marinas and waterfront properties.

-Human Impact: The California Sea Lion often become entangled in nets, overfished for their food value, and suffer from bioaccumulation of toxins from pollution.
+The California Sea Lion often become entangled in nets, overfished for their food value, and suffer from bioaccumulation of toxins from pollution.
 Due to their tendency to steal fish from fisherman, they have been shot illegally.
 At present the California Sea Lion is protected under the Marine Mammal Protection Act.
 The California Sea Lion is currently considered to be of Least Concern, with stable, widely distributed populations.